North-coast musings…

 Daisy - a nighttime story

 Once upon a time there was a little girl named Daisy.
 Daisy was a bright, inquisitive girl who lived in a house behind which was a field that sloped gently down to a ribbon of rocky beach at the edge of a great lake.
 In the fall, the flowers atop the grasses of the field would turn a rich color that, when touched by the angular fall sunlight, would almost exactly match the color of Daisy’s hair piled carelessly atop her head.
-Each morning her mother would lift Daisy up onto the old farmhouse sink and fuss tirelessly with an ivory comb that had been handed down from her grandmother, to achieve this careless effect.
+Each morning her mother would lift Daisy up onto the old farmhouse sink and fuss tirelessly with an ivory comb, had been handed down from her grandmother, to achieve this careless effect.

 One day while she was at work, her husband came up behind her, nuzzling her neck, attempting a peek at the intricately formed letters in front of her.
-She demurred, as always, and standing, took his hand (rough from working on the cedar boat that he had been building since before Daisy was born) and together they walked down the curving wooden stairs, across the kitchen and out the back door to look for Daisy.
+She demurred, as always, and standing took his hand (rough from working on the cedar boat that he had been building since before Daisy was born) and together they walked down the curving wooden stairs, across the kitchen and out the back door to look for Daisy.

 As they broke out of the grass and onto the rocky beach, they saw Daisy sitting on the large rock by the half finished boat holding a daisy in both hands.
 She turned, saw her parents, and for but a frozen moment the sun caught her face, a single tear below one eye shone brightly in a blue that matched the color of the lake, the same color as Daisy’s eyes, her father’s eyes.